astrosica/MedInsure_claims_analysis/README.md

 ## PowerPoint Presentation

-The PowerPoint presentation for the marketing team that presents my insights and recommendations outlined above can be found here.
-Some highlights are shown below.
+The PowerPoint presentation presenting the above insights and recommendations for the marketing team can be found here.
+Some highlights are shown below:

 ## Contact